mfpiccolo/psc-fetch/README.md

 ## Pub/Sub

 `subscribe` takes in matchers and callbacks.
 Matchers can be strings for exact match or regex.
 These are used to match against the fetch url.
-If a fetch is made that matches the matchers it will call the associated callbacks for "loading", "success" and "error".
+If a fetch is made that matches the matchers it will call the associated callbacks for `loading`, `success` and `error`.

 Here is an example of how you could use this with React hooks.